Vonage/vonage-java-sdk/README.md

 The Vonage Video API (formerly OpenTok) is currently in beta.
 You can try it out by using a beta version.
 Usage instructions can be found on the [8.x-beta branch](https://github.com/Vonage/vonage-java-sdk/tree/8.x-beta#video-api).
-The dependency artifact resides on [GitHub Packages](https://github.com/orgs/Vonage/packages?repo_name=vonage-java-sdk), not Maven Central.
 See the [Releases page](https://github.com/Vonage/vonage-java-sdk/releases) for more information.

 ### Custom HTTP Configuration